 In order to provide continuous delivery of water and wastewater services, DC Water must ensure a reliable and predictable revenue stream that cover operating and maintenance (O&M) costs and meet or exceed all Board and other financial requirements.
 DC Water has a diverse customer base and thus receives cash receipts from a variety of sources.
-The diversification of revenues mitigates reliance on any single customer and provides a level of revenue stability.
+This diversity mitigates reliance on any single customer and provides a level of revenue stability.